Eco Church. St Michael & All Angels, Hawkshead

 • Reviewing the energy efficiency and carbon footprint of the church buildings

-• Providing fair trade products for sale
+• Using fair trade products and Eco-Friendly cleaning products

-• Including green issues in Sunday services though prayer and worship - the last one was on February 28th this year and was the fourth Green Service.
-This provided information about "Climate Change Sunday".
+• Including green issues throughout the year in Sunday services though prayer and having focussed Green Services with a creation liturgy 1-2 times per year.
+During Covid, we held an online service about 'Climate Change Sunday'.
 These services are being held across the UK and congregations are encouraged to make a commitment to greater action to address climate change in their own place of worship and community and to use their voice to tell politicians we want a cleaner, greener, fairer future at the heart of plans agreed during COP26 (Conference of Parties).
-The COP 26 summit will bring parties together to accelerate action towards the goals of the Paris Agreement (2015) and the UN Framework Convention on Climate Change.
-This is due to be held in Glasgow in November 2021.
+The COP 26 summit brought parties together to accelerate action towards the goals of the Paris Agreement (2015) and the UN Framework Convention on Climate Change, held in Glasgow in November 2021.

 • Reaching out to the community- there have been sustainability workshops and visiting speakers such as John Bell who came to talk on environmental issues.
-There is a planned litter pick up once lockdowns have ceased where we will support the local Brownies going around the village to remove the litter!

-• Writing to our MP about the Environment Bill
+• Writing to our MP about the Environment Bill and inviting him to do a community talk on this

-• Providing Eco tips and information to the congregation
+• Providing Eco tips and information to the congregation in the local Link magazine

-The Eco Committee at Hawkshead Church are: John Dixon, Jean Crosbie, Mike and Sue Maxwell, Judith Marshall, Andrew Duncan and Joyce Hallam
+If you are interested in knowing more about Eco church go to: https://arocha.org.uk/ The Eco Committee at Hawkshead Church are: John Dixon, Jean Crosbie, Mike and Sue Maxwell, Judith Marshall, Emily Bagg, Cherry Robbens and Joyce Hallam

 The Esthwaite Link